araadrashedi/bestmode/README.md

 # Project

-This is a blog application built using React, Vite, Apollo Client, and TypeScript.
+This is a posts gallery application built using React, Vite, Apollo Client, and TypeScript.
 It provides functionalities such as authentication, listing posts, viewing a post, and a rich UI with reusable components.

 ## Getting Started